ttpreport/ligolo-mp/README.md

 - Client-server protocol: switch to something portable to make it possible to generate non-golang agents
 - Install script: installs service
 - Persistent TUNs (?)
-- Unique certificate per generated agent binary for granular revocation
+- Unique certificate per generated agent binary for granular revocation - create an issue if you need this, I don't know if it's really needed
+- Get rid of db on client - use files (?)